Deploy Charmed Kubeflow to EKS

 Deploy Kubeflow bundle

 1. Wait until all charms are in green/active state.
-You can check the state of the charms with following command.
+You can check the state of the charms with the following command.
 In case you face any issues, refer to the Known issues section below.
-Keep in mind that oidc-gatekeeper will not have an Active status until we configure it as shown in next steps.
+Keep in mind that oidc-gatekeeper will go to Blocked status until we configure it as shown in next steps.

 juju status --watch 5s --relations